fabioTowers/rob_2_for_google_sheets/README.md

 # RoB 2 for Google Sheets

-Implementation of RoB 2 risk of bias assessment tool for Google Sheets
+Implementation of RoB 2 risk of bias assessment tool for Google Sheets.

 > [!WARNING]
 > This implementation of the RoB 2 tool is in the testing phase and has not yet been validated for use.
-The official source of instructions and tools on risk of bias assessment, from the Cochrane Collaboration, is available only at www.riskofbias.info.
+The official source of instructions and tools on risk of bias assessment, from the Cochrane Collaboration, is available only at [www.riskofbias.info](www.riskofbias.info).

 > [!NOTE]
 > All credit for the development of the RoB 2 tool and its original implementation for Excel spreadsheets belongs to the following authors in the following publications: